Weekly Worship Opportunities at First UMC

 Check Us Out on Facebook (First United Methodist Church - Sioux City)

-of the previous week's sermon message as well as give us a question or two, later in the week, for the
+You can "Like" us, receive our daily "Prayer Prompts from Pastor Roger", find out about upcoming events, and see what has happened, on our church Facebook page.
+Pastor Roger will also be reminding us of the previous week's sermon message as well as give us a question or two, later in the week, for the upcoming Sunday's message.

 Thank you for your prayers and support of our ministries!
-We have had members mail in donations,

 Do No Harm!
 Do Good!
 Stay in Love with God!